JiteshJhaIN/eVTOL-Drone-Simscape/README.md

 ## Setup
 * Clone the project repository.
-* Open ElectricVehicleSimscape.prj to get started with the project.
+* Open eVTOLDroneSimscape.prj to get started with the project.
 * Requires MATLAB&reg; release R2024b or newer.

 For a detailed example on VTOL design and control tuning, see example